You are here

 International applicants must submit TOEFL scores.
 A personal essay summarizing your career objectives and work experience with respect to your chosen field of study must be submitted along with the application for admission.

 Applicants that don’t meet the above mentioned requirements may be admitted as associate status, at the department’s discretion.
-To change stats you will need to contact the academic graduate coordinator of the department after admission.
+To change status you will need to contact the academic graduate coordinator of the department after admission.

 |Required Core Courses:|

 |CHE 376 Energy: Issues and Technology (3)||CHE 415 Transport Processes (4)|